Even with Reinaldo top scorer, São Paulo has already started conversations with a substitute on the side in 2023

-Even with Reinaldo scoring the two goals of the victory of the Sao Paulo 2-1 over Juventude, on Sunday (23), São Paulo has already started talks with the name monitored in the market to replace him at the left-back of Tricolor in 2023.
+Even with Reinaldo scoring the two goals in São Paulo’s 2-1 victory over Juventude, on Sunday (23), São Paulo has already started conversations with the name monitored in the market to replace him at the left-back of Tricolor in 2023.

-+ See the scores given to São Paulo players in the victory over Juventude, given by the LANCE team!

 It is Juninho Capixaba, a 25-year-old player, revealed by Bahia, with a passage through rival Corinthians and currently at Fortaleza.